equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/client_code_config.md

 In this part we will explore the client code and configuration.

-The client code is based on the previous examples like ex-10.
+The client is based on the previous examples like ex-10.
 We will only focus on the significant parts.
+The client resides in `ex-11/client`.

 ## The Code